Part of course:

 In the case of multiple linear regression, instead of our prediction being a line in 2-dimensional space, it is a hyperplane in n-dimensional space.
 For example, in 3D, our plot would look as follows

-For linear regression, we use the mean squared error cost function.
+For linear regression, the most commonly used cost function is the mean squared error cost function.
 It is the average over the various data points (xi, yi) of the squared error between the predicted value y(x) and the target value ytrue.

 The cost function defines a cost based on the distance between true target and predicted target (shown in the graph as lines between sample points and the regression line), also known as the residual.
 The residuals are visualized below,